gioce90/SCUBA_Diving_ExpertSystem/README.md

   - CLIPSJNI
   - SCUBA_ExpertSystem

 ... in your workspace.
-Then, create into project CLIPSJNI the "src" folder (yes, is stupid, I known...)
+Then, create into project CLIPSJNI the "src" folder

 Now, you can play SCUBA_ExpertSystem project.
 Enjoy.